 Studies show that there is no significant change in ejaculation function or erection quality after 3 years.

-Dr. Alex Shteynshlyuger is an experienced urologists who has treated hundreds of men with enlarged prostate.
-He is one of the few urologists who offers full range of treatment options for BPH including REZUM procedure, Urolift for BPH, and laser prostate enucleation.
-Dr. Alex Shteynshlyuger is a board certified urologist, who specializes in all aspects of care for urinary problems in men including BPH, frequent urination, slow urine stream, enlarged prostate and urinary tract infections.
+Dr. Alex Shteynshlyuger is an experienced urologist who has treated hundreds of men with enlarged prostate.
+He is one of the few urologists who offers a full range of treatment options for BPH including REZUM procedure, Urolift for BPH, and laser prostate enucleation.
+Dr. Alex Shteynshlyuger is a board-certified urologist, who specializes in all aspects of care for urinary problems in men including BPH, frequent urination, slow urine stream, enlarged prostate and urinary tract infections.